Yj-Xiong/DyTSwiG-SE/README.md

 5. Move the clean and noisy wavs to `VoiceBank+DEMAND/wavs_clean` and `VoiceBank+DEMAND/wavs_noisy` or any path you want, and change the path in train.py [parser.add_argument('--input_clean_wavs_dir', default=], respectively.
 Notably, different downsampling ways could lead to different result.

 ## Training
 For a single GPU in recommended environment settings, DyTSwiG-Net needs at least 14GB GPU memery, whereas DyTSwiG-Mamba needs at least 16GB GPU memery.
-Edit imports of models (generators) in train.py and run
+Edit imports of models (generators) in 'train.py' script and run
 ```bash
 cd DyTSwiG-SE-Main
 CUDA_VISIBLE_DEVICES={GPU_ids} python train.py \